sarwajeet-3434/form-validation-task/README.md

-# Software Testing Intern Assignment - Websites.co.in
+# Software Testing Intern Assignment

 ## Overview
 This repository contains the submission for the Software Testing Intern position at Websites.co.in.
 The project includes a web-based contact form with JavaScript validation and a Python data collection script.